 Finding accommodation in Kraków

 There are a number of ways to get started on searching for accommodation in Kraków, even from a distance.
 Online property portals and websites of estate agencies can be a good way to learn about the various areas and what to expect in terms of pricing.
 That said, expats should never agree to rent a property or pay any money towards it without having seen it in person.

-Once in Kraków, the easiest route is to enlist a real estate agent, preferably from an agency experienced with expats.
+Once in Kraków, the easiest route is to enlist a real-estate agent, preferably from an agency with experience working with expats.
 Hiring a bilingual agent who can speak both English and Polish will go a long way towards easing any communication difficulties.
 These agents will also have a good knowledge of the various areas in the city and can guide expats through the leasing process.